 Pennsylvania prisons currently hold approximately 5,100 people serving life sentences, or Life Without Parole (LWOP).
 In Pennsylvania, ‘life’ refers to your natural life, with no possibility of parole.
 You are given this sentence in PA if you are convicted of either ﬁrst or second-degree murder, even if you were present at the scene but not accused of ‘pulling the trigger.’
 These sentencing guidelines are mandatory, so judges have no discretion in sentencing and cannot consider mitigating circumstances.
 Because LWOP means sentencing people to die in prison, many people call it “Death by Incarceration,” or “the other death penalty.”
 There are huge costs to families and communities when someone is sentenced to die in prison.
 You can find out a lot more about it from DecarceratePA.info.

 For those people who do get to go home at some point, unemployment is one of the greatest predictors of returning to prison.
 We expect citizens who return to the community after time in prison to succeed in new lives without offering needed preparation.
 They require homes, job skills, and support.
 Our society should feel obligated to provide these services to better ensure success after incarceration.
+A complicating factor is the Pay to Stay policies that further the injustices perpetuated on incarcerated people by our system.

 Capital punishment ultimately highlights our cruel and unbalanced system of injustice.
 The ‘death penalty’ is illegal in 19 states plus Washington, DC and is legal in 31 states including our own – PA.
 The United States as a whole is the only western country to still use the death penalty and even though some states have outlawed it and others have moved to painless killing – it’s still killing and very controversial to say the least.